gobacktest/gobacktest/README.md

 	// create an execution provider and load it into the backtest exchange := &internal.Exchange{}
 	test.SetExchange(exchange)

+	// choose a statisitc and load into the backtest statistic := &internal.Statistic{}
+	test.SetStatistic(statistic)

 	// run the backtest
 	test.Run()